-No Document Guidance/ Report/ Lead Consultation 1.1 ICO's regulatory approach during the Guidance Director of coronavirus public health emergency PFIC Governance ICO guidance on its approach to its enforcement of FIIC legislation during Covid-19 1.2 Checklist for accepting gifts or donations Guidance Director of A 114 Governance During the Covid-19 pandemic NHS organisations are being offered unprecedented levels of donations Audit Committee and gifts.
-This guidance provides advice to NHS Oommittee Trusts 1.3 Guidance on handling donations and loans of Guidance Director of medical equipment to hospitals in response to the COVID-19 pandemic Audit Governance the COVID-19 pandemic Committee 1.4 Financial accounting and reporting updates Guidance Director of A 114 Finance Changes have been made to the year-end timetable and arrangements owing to Covid- 19.
-Audit Committee 1.5 COVID-19: interim guidance on DBS and other Guidance Director of recruitment checks People and POD Culture CQC interim guidance on DBS and other recruitment Committee checks, for providers recruiting staff and volunteers to health and social care services in response to coronavirus (COVID-19).
-1.6 COVID-19: infection prevention and control Guidance Medical (IPC) 05-0 Director QPES Committee Committee
+No Document Guidance/ Report/ Consultation Lead 1.1 ICO's regulatory approach during the coronavirus public health emergency ICO guidance on its approach to its enforcement of legislation during Covid-19 Guidance PFIC Director of Governance 1.2 Checklist for accepting gifts or donations During the Covid-19 pandemic NHS organisations are being offered unprecedented levels of donations and gifts.
+This guidance provides advice to NHS Trusts Guidance Audit Committee Director of Governance 1.3 Guidance on handling donations and loans of medical equipment to hospitals in response to the COVID-19 pandemic Guidance Audit Committee Director of Governance 1.4 Financial accounting and reporting updates Changes have been made to the year-end timetable and arrangements owing to Covid- 19.
+Guidance Audit Committee Director of Finance 1.5 COVID-19: interim guidance on DBS and other recruitment checks CQC interim guidance on DBS and other recruitment checks, for providers recruiting staff and volunteers to health and social care services in response to coronavirus (COVID-19).
+Guidance POD Committee Director of People and Culture 1.6 COVID-19: infection prevention and control (IPC) Guidance QPES Committee Medical Director

-Governance Continuity Plan AGENDA ITEM: 9 Report Author and Job Title: Jenna Davies Director of Governance Responsible Director: Jenna Davies Director of Governance Action Required Approve ⊠ Discuss □ Inform ⊠ Assure ⊠ Executive Summary In response to COVID-19, a level 4 national incident was The Trust, as a first responder has a legal obligation Emergency Preparedness, Resilience & Response framework, which includes an incident command struct Briefing 17.3.20), which enables robust and effective making throughout the organisation in relation to COVID As an NHS Trust, the board needs to be able to deliver effective leadership and effective oversight of the trust and Performance to ensure it is operating in the best patients and staff.
-Corporate governance is the means by which board direct their organisations so that decision-making is ethe right outcomes are delivered.
-In the NHS this means afe, effective services in a caring and compassionate in a way that is responsive to the changing needs of previous users.
-Good corporate governance is dynamic and is the mean quality governance is overseen.
-Robust corporate governance arrangements complement and reinforce of Individuals working in clinical teams providing NHS serf the front line of ensuring quality of care to patients.
-He the board of directors that takes final and definitive respimprovements, successful delivery, and equally failuquality of care.
-Effective governance therefore requires pay as much attention to quality of care and quality governed the financial health of their organisation. gal obligation to establish & Response (EPRR) ommand structure (Board at and effective decision ation to COVID-19.
-Table to deliver prudent and ght of the trust's Strategying in the best interests of the which boards lead and an-making is effective and the trust and trust and the trust and the trust and ensure robust gover incident, the Trust Bo nance processes pard at its meeting i d above and in order to during the Covid - 19 n April approved changes ne financial governance of private session in April.
-At the recommendations in both the Financial Governance proposupdates to the continuity plan; • Delegated limits to reflect the corporate governance brought together into one together into one together into one to Reflective of the Committee The updated continuity plan with the corporate and Investment Committee and Investment Committee Committee and Investment Committee Commi et the agreement at board ernance and financial proposals to Recommendation Members of the Trust Board are asked to review and approve the revised governance continuity plan.
-Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline In order to mitigate the impact of the COVID-19 outbreak this paper provides assurance that governance will be maintained, and the process for ensuring Non-Executive Director oversight of the risks to the organisation.
-Resource implications The Financial implications are outlined in the paper Legal and Equality and Diversity implications Legal implications are outlined within the paper Making provision for virtual meetings increases the accessibility of the Trust for those who struggle to visit the Trust in person; however, they increase the risk of excluding sections of our community without internet access or requisite technology.
-Strategic Objectives Safe, high quality care ⊠ Care at home ⊠ Partners ⊠ Resources ⊠ Value colleagues ⊠
+MEETING OF THE PUBLIC TRUST BOARD - 7 th MAY 2020 Governance Continuity Plan AGENDA ITEM: 9 Report Author and Job Title: Jenna Davies Director of Governance Responsible Director: Jenna Davies Director of Governance Action Required Approve ⊠ Discuss □ Inform ⊠ Assure ⊠ Executive Summary Jenna Davies Responsible Jenna Davies Director of Director: Director of Govern Governance Inform ⊠ Assure ⊠ Approve ⊠ Discuss □ Inform ⊠ Assure ⊠ In response to COVID-19, a level 4 national incident was de The Trust, as a first responder has a legal obligation to estimate Discuss □ al obligation to establish & Response (EPRR) ommand structure (Board t and effective decision tion to COVID-19. ble to deliver prudent and ht of the trust's Strategy g in the best interests of which boards lead and n-making is effective and HS this means delivering mpassionate environment ng needs of patients and hd is the means by which at corporate and quality nd reinforce one another. ding NHS services are at o patients.
+However, it is definitive responsibility for equally failures, in the efore requires that boards nd quality governance as nisation.

+are at bo

+The initial governance continuity y plan was approved at the Board in

+e meeting the Board approved the

+recommendations in both the

+Financial Governance propos •

+updates to the continuity plan;

+t the agreement at board

+Both the corporate governance and financial proposals to

+brought together into one

+Reflective of the Committee cycle of business review

+vas reviewed by the Performance,

+hittee (for financial governance and

+Audit Committee (for governance

+process) on 21 April.

+Recommendation Members of the Trust Board are asked to review and approve the

+revised governance continuity plan.

+Does this report In order to mitigate the impact of the COVID-19 outbreak this paper

+- provides assurance that governance will be maintained, and the

+the BAF or Trust Risk process for ensuring Non-Executive Director oversight of the risks

+Registers? please to the organisation.

+outline 5

+Resource implications The Financial implications are outlined in the paper

+Legal and Equality and Legal implications are outlined within the paper

+Diversity implications

+Making provision for virtual meetings increases the accessibility of

+00 the Trust for those who struggle to visit the Trust in person;

+however, they increase the risk of excluding sections of our

+Stratagia Objectives community without internet access or requisite technology.

+Strategic Objectives Safe, high quality care  Care at home ⊠

+Partners ⊠

+Value colleagues

+Resources